-Section 8 of the Hong Kong Trail stretches 8.5 km, making it the longest section of the trail.
+Hong Kong Trail (Section 8) stretches 8.5 km, making it the longest section of the trail.
 The first half requires considerable physical strength as it involves uphill hiking, while the latter half features more level terrain and is relatively easier.
-Starting from the trailhead, you will soon reach a viewing point offering a spectacular view of Tai Tam Bay.
-Continue towards Dragon's Back, the scenery opens up with panoramic views of Shek O, eventually leading to the summit of Shek O Peak at 284 m above sea level.
+Starting from the trailhead, you will head uphill and, after walking for about 500 m, reach a viewing point where you can enjoy expansive views of the Tai Tam Bay area.
+Continue for another 1 km along an increasingly open trail with views over Shek O, and with the sea breeze on your face, you will arrive at the summit of Shek O Peak at 284 m above sea level.
 Stretching from Shek O Peak to Wan Cham Shan, the ridgeline undulates like a soaring dragon, hence its name "Dragon's Back".
 It has been recognised as "Asia’s best urban hike".
-From the Dragon's Back Viewing Point, you can enjoy breathtaking views of Shek O, Stanley, and Tai Tam Bay.
-As you enter the shaded path of Wan Cham Shan, take a moment to listen to the rustling leaves and birdsong, experiencing the tranquil comfort that nature provides.
-Upon reaching the junction of trails that leads to Big Wave Bay and Tai Tam Gap, continue towards Big Wave Bay.
-Following the "Hong Kong Forest Track – Mount Collinson Section", you will be greeted with views of Chai Wan and Tseung Kwan O. After reaching Pottinger Gap, you will reach another junction of trails that leads to Siu Sai Wan and Big Wave Bay.
-Continue towards Big Wave Bay to reach the endpoint of the Hong Kong Trail.
+Along the way, you will pass the Dragon's Back Viewing Point, where you can take in breathtaking views of Shek O, Stanley, and Tai Tam Bay.
+From the Dragon’s Back Viewing Point, continue for about 3 km, entering the shaded path on Wan Cham Shan, where you can pause to listen to the rustling leaves and the calls of birds and insects.
+You will then reach the junction of trails to Big Wave Bay and Tai Tam Gap.
+Continue toward Big Wave Bay along the "Hong Kong Forest Track – Mount Collinson Section".
+After walking about 800 m to a pavilion, you can enjoy views over Chai Wan and Tseung Kwan O. Continue for another 550 m to a junction beside a picnic area at Pottinger Gap, where paths lead to Siu Sai Wan and Big Wave Bay.
+Continue toward Big Wave Bay for about 1.5 km to the endpoint of Hong Kong Trail (Section 8).

 |